 3.If your equipment has propane – Be sure you have done the maintenance!
 This applies to backyard and Mobile trailers equipped with Propane.

 The number one cause of gas grill fires is an obstruction in the path of the fuel.
 This largely takes place, behind, underneath or inside your grill where you do not look.
+While the top rated natural gas grills shouldn’t do this, it’s important to check anyway.
+There’s more of a risk if you have a cheap grill.
 This means you need to regularly inspect your gas grill for problems.

 - Bugs and other critters can climb into little places causing gas to flow where it shouldn’t.

 - Always check for gas leaks every time you disconnect and reconnect the regulator to the LP cylinder.

 - You can make sure no gas is leaking from your gas grill by making a solution of half liquid dish soap and half water and rubbing it on the hoses and connections.
 Then, turn the gas on (with the grill lid open.)
 If the soap forms large bubbles, that’s a sign that the hoses have tiny holes or that the connections are not tight enough.

 - Never attach or disconnect an LP cylinder, or move or alter gas fittings when the grill is in operation or is hot.